 Welcome to the Department of Oral Biology

-Oral biology is a tremendously diverse scientific area, encompassing the disciplines of molecular biology and genetics, microbiology and immunology, biochemistry, biophysics, craniofacial biology and development, pharmacology and physiology.
-Because of the unique combination of tissue types and functions of the mouth and craniofacial complex, the field of oral biology blends fundamental scientific disciplines in unique and fascinating ways to meet the challenges of developing new and highly effective ways to manage, cure or prevent diseases and developmental defects.
+Oral Biology is a tremendously diverse scientific area encompassing the disciplines of molecular biology and genetics, microbiology and immunology, genomics, biochemistry, biophysics, craniofacial development, pharmacology, physiology, and cancer biology.
+Because of the unique combination of tissues and functions of the mouth and craniofacial complex, the field of oral biology blends fundamental scientific disciplines in unique and fascinating ways to meet the challenges of developing new and highly effective ways to manage, cure or prevent diseases and developmental defects.

-The Department of Oral Biology at the University of Florida College of Dentistry is home to over 20 faculty and 90 staff, students and post-doctoral fellows.
-The department generates about $10 million dollars in extramural research funding annually and is also the home to a highly successful NIH-funded training program and a state-of-the-art scientific center, the Center for Molecular Microbiology.
+The Department of Oral Biology at the University of Florida College of Dentistry is home to 19 faculty and a large cadre of students, post-doctoral trainees, technical and administrative staff.
+The department generates about $10 million dollars in extramural research funding annually and is also the home to the NIH/NIDCR Comprehensive Training Program in Oral Biology, which provides support for PhD students, DMD/PhD dual-degree students, and postdoctoral fellows.

 The department offers a highly dynamic and supportive research and training environment for undergraduates, graduate students and clinical fellows.
-Moreover, we are now recruiting additional scientists to build on our strong existing foundation and to enhance and further broaden our commitment to cutting edge research into the molecular basis of diseases that affect a staggering number of people in the U.S. and abroad.
+We are continuing to recruit additional scientists to broaden our commitments to cutting edge research and training in the molecular basis of diseases that affect people around the world.

 Dr. Robert Burne, Chair